Managing Forms in Central¶

 Deleting a Form¶

-Do not delete a form until you are completely sure you never need a form or its submissions again.
 If you only want to turn the form off so that it doesn't appear to users of mobile data collection apps, we suggest using the form lifecycle controls explained above.

-If you are certain you wish to delete a form, you can find the option on the Form Settings page: click on the Delete this form button.tab under the name of the form at the top of the page.
+If you are certain you wish to delete a Form, you can find the option on the Form Settings page: click on the Delete this form button.tab under the name of the form at the top of the page.
 On the right side of this page, you will find the